 Professor of Armenian Studies, Emeritus, California State University, Fresno

 Writer and playwright

-The William Saroyan House Museum staff consists of young, motivated and creative professionals, who aim to protect and preserve Saroyan’s heritage as well as the museum’s collection.
+The William Saroyan House Museum support team in Armenia, consists of young, motivated and creative professionals, who aim to protect and preserve Saroyan’s heritage as well as the museum’s collection.

 Director of “Renaissance” Cultural and Intellectual foundation